 Ba Dinh Square

-Ba Dinh Square is located in front of President Ho Chi Minh’s mausoleum, the largest square in Vietnam.
-Ba Dinh Square has a large campus with many large grass plots, between the grass plots is a 1.4 m wide path.
+Ba Dinh Square, the largest square in Vietnam, is located in front of President Ho Chi Minh’s mausoleum.
+Ba Dinh Square has a large campus with many large grassy plots; between the plots is a 1.4 m-wide path.
 In the middle of the square is the national flagpole.

 President Ho Chi Minh Mausoleum